zombodb/zombodb/SOURCE-INSTALLATION.md

 Likely for the `<branch-name>` argument you'll want to specify `master`, unless perhaps you're working on a custom branch.

-If you're only targeting one Linux distro and Postgres version, you'll want to specify all three arugments.
+If you're only targeting one Linux distro and Postgres version, you'll want to specify all three arguments.

 This process will take a long time (potentially hours depending on your download speeds), but it will build ZomboDB for all supported Linux distro and Postgres version permutations.